alan-if/alan/doc/design/ACTORS_IN_CONTAINERS.md

     The bedroom (in bed)
     This is your bed room.
 There is a bed here.
 The bed contains a pillow, you and your mistress.

 Although not optimal this probably works as a reasonable default.
 And, considering the theory that mentioned actors should not indicate their containment, this probably works as a reasonable default.
 If mentioned actors would indicate their containment we would get

 	> look
     The bedroom (in bed)
     This is your bed room.
 There is a bed here.
 The bed contains a pillow, you (in bed) and your mistress.

+which clearly is not what we want.

 To not list actors of the container seems a less natural choice.
 But, again this would be the default and the author must have the possibility to

-1. modify the description of the container and fairly easily replicate the standard behaviour (using **List This.**)
+1. modify the description of the container and fairly easily replicate the standard behaviour (using `List This.`)
-2. modify the way containers presents the items in itself (using **For Each i In This Do *formatting* End For.**)
+2. modify the way containers presents the items in itself (using `For Each i In This Do *formatting* End For.`)
-3. modify which type of items, if any, in the container gets listed (using **For Each i In This, Isa *something* Do ...**)
+3. modify which type of items, if any, in the container gets listed (using `For Each i In This, Isa *something* Do ...`)

-## Question 3
+## Question 5: Can the hero escape from the cage?

 **Q:** What happens if the hero is in a cage and types 'w' (out of the room)?
 Can a check in EXTRACT prohibit exit commands?